ibm-cloud-docs/Registry/ts_index.md

 {: tsResolve}
 You can fix this problem in the following ways:

-- Follow any instructions that appear in the returned error message.
+- Follow any instructions that are in the returned error message.
 - Check that you entered a valid namespace:
   - Your namespace must be 4 - 30 characters long.
   - Your namespace must start with at least one letter or number.